Memory Pool

 default = 0.00001 BTC/kvB (1 sat/vbyte)

-This setting controls the minimum transaction feerate for a transaction to be added to your node's the mempool.
+This setting controls the minimum transaction feerate for a transaction to be added to your node's mempool.

 This setting uses an awkward BTC/kvB (kilo virtual byte) setting for measuring feerates.
 The default of 0.00001 BTC/kvB is equivalent to 1 sat/vbyte.